GROWING THE SPORTS WE LOVE

 FIS ALPINE TEAM

 At the present time GB Snowsport selects athletes in the 2nd year of FIS alpine racing based on a performance tracker.
 These athletes are not part of the GB Senior or Development Teams and the main purpose is to give the selected athletes priority race entry to aid their continued development.
 As recognition for the attainment of this status athletes are given the opportunity to buy and race in GB Team Kit.
-GB Snowsport does not provide a formal programme at this level. *N.B.
-As of June 2020 the FIS Squad is under review
+GB Snowsport does not provide a formal programme at this level.

-GB Snowsport does not currently deliver formal pathway programmes below Europa Cup level across Olympic and Paralympic disciplines but has developed relationships with commercial academies and charities that aid athletes’ development at the appropriate age and stage of their development.
+GB Snowsport does not currently deliver formal pathway programmes below World Cup level across Olympic and Paralympic disciplines but has developed relationships with commercial academies and charities that aid athletes’ development at the appropriate age and stage of their development.

 HOW GB SNOWSPORT RECEIVES FUNDING: